Special procedural guarantees

 Vulnerable person

-As far as the Safe Third Country concept is concerned, the law specifies that unaccompanied children may only be subject to the border and fast-track border procedure where this is in line with their best interests.[9]
+As far as the Safe Third Country concept is concerned, the law specifies that unaccompanied children may only be subject to the border and fast-track border procedure if it complies with their best interests.[12]

-Pressure on the Greek authorities to abolish the exemptions of vulnerable applicants from the fast-track border procedure and to “reduce the number of asylum seekers identified as vulnerable”, for the sake of the implementation of the EU-Türkiye statement and the increase of returns to Türkiye has already been reported since late 2016.[10]
-However, as underlined by inter alia Médecins Sans Frontières “far from being over-identified, vulnerable people are falling through the cracks and are not being adequately identified and cared for.”[11]
+Pressure on the Greek authorities to abolish the exemptions of vulnerable applicants from the fast-track border procedure and to “reduce the number of asylum seekers identified as vulnerable”, for the sake of the implementation of the EU-Türkiye statement and the increase of returns to Türkiye, has already been reported since late 2016.[13]
+However, as underlined by FENIX “[…] serious deficiencies in the determination of asylum applicants’ vulnerabilities have been systematically observed in recent years in Greece, […] Asylum applicants often are rushed through several different phases of the asylum process before the medical and/or psychosocial examinations are completed.
+Frequently, asylum interviews are conducted even while the medical assessment remains pending”.[14]

-Within this framework, L 4540/2018, transposing the recast Reception Conditions Directive, has omitted persons suffering from PTSD from the list of vulnerable applicants.[12]
-Subsequently, both IPA and the Asylum Code have not included persons suffering from post-traumatic stress disorder (PTSD) in the list of vulnerable individuals.
+Within this framework, L 4540/2018, transposing the recast Reception Conditions Directive, has omitted persons suffering from PTSD from the list of vulnerable applicants.[15]
+The same omission was made in the subsequent adoption of both the IPA and the Asylum Code.

 Prioritisation

-Both definitions of “vulnerable group” and “applicant in need of special procedural guarantees” were used by IPA before the amendment by L4686 in relation to other procedural guarantees such as the examination of applications by way of priority.[13]
-Although Article 39(5)(d) IPA provided that applications of persons belonging to vulnerable groups were examined “under absolute priority”[14], this provision was abolished by L. 4686/2020.[15]
+Although Article 39(5)(d) IPA provided that applications of persons belonging to vulnerable groups were examined “under absolute priority”,[16], this provision was abolished by L. 4686/2020.[17]

 [1] Article 67(2) IPA.

-[3] Article 83(5) Asylum Code, as well as Administrative Court of Appeal of Athens, Decision 3043/2018, available in Greek at: https://bit.ly/2Jk1Bk6, which found that an applicant who has not requested an interpreter of the same gender for the interview cannot rely on this provision at a later stage.
+[3] Article 82(5) Asylum Code, as well as Administrative Court of Appeal of Athens, Decision 3043/2018, in Farmakidis-Markou Konstantinos, Refugee Law, Nomiki Bibliothiki, 2021, in greek, in which the court found that an applicant who has not requested an interpreter of the same gender for the interview cannot rely on this provision at a later stage.

-[5] Article 41 (d) Asylum Code provides state that the determination of an applicant as vulnerable has the sole effect of triggering immediate care of particular reception, and Article 77 (3) Asylum Code adds ‘the provision of special procedural guarantees’
+[7] Article 41 (d) Asylum Code provides that the determination of an applicant as vulnerable has the sole effect of triggering immediate care of particular reception, and Article 77 (3) Asylum Code adds ‘the provision of special procedural guarantees’.

 [16] Article 39(5)(d) L.4636/2019.